SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/specify-shipping-address-details.md

 >
 > *The**accountAuthToken** is only valid for 30 minutes.
 If it is not utilised within this time period, then the shipping address is revalidated by triggering the **Address Validation** API to generate a new **accountAuthToken**.*

-* If the validation fails (that is, the address does not match in the FedEx systems), then a corresponding error message is displayed—and you will not proceed to the**Multi-Factor Authentication** (MFA) stage of the **Add Shipping Account** form.
+* If the validation fails (that is, the address is not a match in the FedEx systems), then a corresponding error message is displayed—and you will not proceed to the**Multi-Factor Authentication** (MFA) stage of the **Add Shipping Account** form.